Qatar Stars League

-The Qatar Stars League (دوري نجوم قطر; abbreviated as QSL), known as Doha Bank Stars League for sponsorship reasons, is the top level football league in Qatar football league system.
+The Qatar Stars League (دوري نجوم قطر; abbreviated as QSL), known as Doha Bank Stars League for sponsorship reasons, is the top level football league in Qatar.
 Contested by 12 teams, it operates on a system of promotion and relegation with the Qatari Second Division (QSD), with the lowest ranked club at the end of the QSL season being demoted to make room for the promotion of the highest ranked QSD club of the season.
 The QSL season usually runs from September to April.
 The league's first season was played in 1963, although the first official season occurred in 1972.

-The Qatari league system provides 5 domestic cups that various clubs can compete for: the Emir of Qatar Cup, open to all teams in both the first and second divisions; the Qatar Crown Prince Cup, a postseason tournament played by the top four first division teams; the Sheikh Jassem Cup, a prelude to the first division regular season; the Qatari Stars Cup, a round-robin tournament played midseason; and the Qatar FA Cup, where the bottom 8 teams from the QSL and the entire QSD participate.
+The Qatari league system provides 5 domestic cups that various clubs can compete for: the Emir of Qatar Cup, open to all teams in both the first and second divisions; the Qatar Cup, a postseason tournament played by the top four first division teams; the Sheikh Jassem Cup, a prelude to the first division regular season; the Qatari Stars Cup, a round-robin tournament played midseason; and the Qatar FA Cup, where the bottom 8 teams from the QSL and the entire QSD participate.
 The league title has been officially won by 7 clubs since its inception.
-The club that has won the most championships is Al Sadd SC, with 18 titles.
+The club that has won the most championships is Al-Sadd, with 19 titles.